pv-udpv/iptvportal-client/README.md

 ## CLI Usage

-The package includes a powerful CLI for working with IPTVPortal API:
+The package includes a powerful CLI with two subapps for working with IPTVPortal API:

 ```bash
 # Install with CLI support